naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.21.wlan.configuration.md

 #### Configuring a Radius Server

-An enterprise WLAN typically uses a RADIUS server for user and device authentication before allowing wireless clients to
+An enterprise WLAN typically uses a RADIUS server for user and device authentication before allowing wireless clients to associate with an AP.
+To configure the WLC with the RADIUS server information:

+1. Click **Security** tab > **RADIUS** > **Authentication** to navigate to the correct screen.

+2. Click **New** to add the RADIUS server